This post may contain affiliate links to products. As an affiliate, I earn money from qualifying purchases. Please read my full disclosure here.

 Something you want; something you need.
 Something to wear; something to read.

 A few years ago, someone shared this idea with me.
 I thought it was an amazing way to better do our “three gifts” method.
 And it was because it gave us more direction, and we thought of different types of gifts as we tried to find gifts in each of these categories.
-However, even this became too much with seven kids.
+However, even this became too much with seven, now eight, kids.
 We were spending too much money, and the stress of it all began to zap our joy of the holidays.
 Also, we were running out of room fast, even bookshelf room.
 I know, I know–is there ever such a thing as too many books?

 Focusing on the ONE thing.

 That’s when we decided to focus on one thing.
-A couple of years ago, Chris and I really were fed up with the whole commercialized Christmas and stress associated with all the gift crazy.
+A couple of years ago, the hubs and I really were fed up with the whole commercialized Christmas and stress associated with all the gift crazy.
 We wanted more than anything to really, truly get back to a place of simplicity.
 Our hearts desired to keep Jesus the focus of the Christmas season.
 The Lord showed us a way to do that.
 He taught this simple truth:A gift is something someone wants you to have.Click To Tweet

 No more Christmas lists.